Floorp-Projects/Floorp/netwerk/docs/http_server_for_testing.rst

 can optionally use it when their behavior is dependent upon specific HTTP header values.

-Ways you might use it
+Ways You Might Use It
 ~~~~~~~~~~~~~~~~~~~~~

 -  application update testing